 That is the way of the champion.
 Now get to work.

-(If you are interested in learning how to instill this type of culture in your program, Dr. Jerry Lynch, John O’Sullivan and the Changing the Game Project team will be conducting our second ever Way of Champions Transformational Coaching Conference June 2-4 at The Hun School in Princeton, NJ.
-Registration opens March 1, click here for more info. or watch the video below.
+(If you are interested in learning how to instill this type of culture in your program, Dr. Jerry Lynch, John O’Sullivan and the Changing the Game Project team will be conducting our second ever Way of Champions Transformational Coaching Conference June 22-24 in Boulder, Colorado.
+Registration is open, click here for more info. or watch the video below.
 Email us at John@ChangingTheGameProject.com to learn about staff discounts for multiple coaches.)